TheOOF10/Simple-Youtube-DL/README.md

 # Simple-Youtube-DL
-A simple and mimalistic youtube downloader written in python because downloading from youtube should be easy
+A simple mimalistic and opensource youtube downloader written in python because downloading from youtube should be easy
-#How do i install